 The Northern California Earthquake Data Center (NCEDC) is the permanent archive and distribution center for various types of digital data relating to earthquakes in central and northern California.
 Time series data come from broadband, short period, and strong motion seismic sensors, GPS, and other geophysical sensors.

-The NCEDC also provides support for earthquake processing and archiving activities of the Northern California Earthquake Management Center (NCEMC), a component of the California Integrated Seismic Network (CISN).
-The CISN is the California regional organization of the Advanced National Seismic System (ANSS).
+The NCEDC is a joint project of the Berkeley Seismological Laboratory (BSL) and the U.S. Geological Survey (USGS) at Menlo Park.
+The NCEDC also provides support for earthquake processing and archiving activities of the Northern California Seismic System (NCSS), a component of the California Integrated Seismic Network (CISN).

-If you use data from the NCEDC, we ask that you acknowledge the data center and the organizations that contributed the data.
+If you use data from the NCEDC, we ask that you acknowledge both the NCEDC and the organizations that contributed the data.

 FTP service to be retired on May 31, 2022

 After May 31, 2022, the NCEDC will no longer be offering FTP services for researchers.
 We will continue to offer HTTPS as a way to download the same content.
 Researchers with automated scripts involving FTP will want to update their scripts to change any paths following the example below:

 Note that URLs with ftp in their path (such as https://ncedc.org/pub/) will also be deprecated on May 31, 2022.

 The NCEDC provides online search capabilities for the northern California earthquake catalogs of the USGS and BSL.